-Therefore, if they are covered by personal or parents' insurance, they should have an insurance policy number in their possession.
+Students should remember that if they are covered by personal or parental insurance it is essential that an insurance policy number be in their possession.

 Students who do not have health insurance should obtain it.
 The University System of Georgia has contracted with Pearce & Pearce, Inc. to provide insurance for students.
-For more information, please contact the Graduate School Office at 678-839-6419.
+For more information, please contact the Graduate Financial Aid Counselor in the office of Financial Aid at 678-839-6421.